 Have you started getting used to the name and look of The USB connection is 3.1 Type C, The new and minimized connection that can not be mistaken in the direction of his connection (Hallelujah!)
 And reminds a bit of Apple's modern lightning connection?
 Well, you'd better get ready to adopt it into your computers and gadgets, because it signals to us that it's here to stay with a prestigious collaboration.

-Intel has announced the The third generation של The Thunderbolt connection (Also developed in Israel, like its predecessors), with the headline (along with another doubling of the maximum data traffic volume to 40 Gbps) is the adoption of the physical form of the type C connection of the big competitor -USB Popular, open and free.
+Intel has announced the The third generation של The Thunderbolt connection Its (also developed in Israel, like its predecessors), when the highlight (along with further doubling the maximum data traffic volume to 40 gigabytes per second) is the adoption of the physical form of the big competitor's Type C connection - the standardUSB Popular, open and free.

-Emulation of Ethernet connection at 10Gbps speed and support In external graphic cards - are also now an official part of the Thunderbolt capabilities
+Emulation of Ethernet connection at 10Gbps speed and support In external graphic cards - They also form an official part of Thunderbolt capabilities from now on